MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 ## Lakehouse git integration

 The Lakehouse is a data artifact that contains both metadata and data that is referenced in multiple objects in the workspace.
 Lakehouse contain tables, folders, and shortcuts as primary manageable data container items.
-From a development workflow perspective, the following dependent objects may reference a Lakehouse artifact:
+From a development workflow perspective, the following dependent objects might reference a Lakehouse artifact:

 * [Dataflows](../data-factory/create-first-dataflow-gen2.md) and [Data Pipelines](../data-factory/create-first-pipeline-with-sample-data.md)
 * [Spark Job Definitions](spark-job-definition.md)